Who are The Press baseball player, coach and team of the year?

 St. Augustine continued an extraordinary streak this spring.

-The Hermits won their sixth straight South Jersey Non-Public A title.
-They finished ranked No. 1 in The Press Elite 11.
+The Hermits won their sixth straight South Jersey Non-Public A title and finished ranked No. 1 in The Press Elite 11.
 St. Augustine is The Press Team of the Year.

 Marco Levari, Andrew Gaines and C.J.
 Furey sparked the Hermits on the mound.
 Ryan Taylor led the team with 42 hits, many of them coming in clutch situations.
 Left fielder Kyle Neri, a three-year starter, provided toughness.
 Josiah Ragsdale scored 38 runs and emerged as one of South Jersey’s most dynamic players.